thebravoman/software_engineering_2013/class31_homework/06/README.txt

   Title:  New note
   Description:  Creating new note.

   --> 3 <--
+  Тitle: Reading note
+  Description: Reviewing the created note for reading

+  --> 3 <--
   Title: Basic GUI style
   Description:  Creating a basic GUI for easier management of the note-creating process